- 3.0.275.8 Other Submission Processing Business Results Measures

 Ensure corrective action is taken on the taxpayer's account when identified during the Service Center Review.

-Forward completed DCIs to the Lockbox Field Coordinator (LFC) by the third working day of the following month.
+Forward completed DCIs to the LFC by the fifth working day of the following month.
 The LFC will maintain these reports for the length of the contract.

 A 100 percent review of the mail-out package must be performed daily upon receipt.